 In some cases, the driver or passengers may tell you, but in the case of an Uber Eats driver, a bag of food in the front seat is hardly evidence.
 After all, the driver of the car may just be picking up dinner for his or her family.
 And if they are an Uber Eats driver, chances are they won’t tell you for fear of suspension from further deliveries as a result of the accident.
 What now?

-- Next, your attorney will begin in-depth research to gather the information based available public records, including the accident report filed by the police, and requesting to speak with the driver, whose liability is covered by Uber Eats insurance from the time the delivery request is accepted to the completion of the delivery.
+- Next, your lawyer will begin in-depth research to gather the information based on available public records, including the accident report filed by the police, and requesting to speak with the driver, whose liability is covered by Uber Eats insurance from the time the delivery request is accepted to the completion of the delivery.

-As an Uber Eats driver or a driver for one of the other food delivery apps (Amazon Flex, Postmates, or Door Dash), it is important that you know what insurance coverage applies to you as a driver for the service.
+As an Uber Eats driver or a driver for one of the other food delivery apps (Amazon Flex, Postmates, Instacart, or Door Dash), it is important that you know what insurance coverage applies to you as a driver for the service.